campbellized/campbellized.github.io/index.rst

     .. class:: col-md-6

-        I believe that programming enables me to bring my ideas to life and have an impact on the world.
+        I believe that programming enables an individual to bring their ideas to life and have an impact on the world.
 I have six years of professional experience using code to build amazing things on the internet.
 I have worked with startups, international non-profits, and boutique design agencies to create engaging and effective user experiences.

     .. class:: col-md-6 col-md-offset-4